Home

 By Educate and Create

-Divergent Socratic Seminar Lesson Plan and Materials
+Socratic Seminar Lesson Plan and Materials

 By Language Arts Excellence

-Socratic Seminars (or "Fish Bowl" Conversations as I like to call them with my students) are fantastic, higher order ways of assessing whether your students are able to understand and react to your class text.
+Socratic Seminars (or "Fish Bowl" Conversations as I like to call them with my students) are higher order ways of assessing whether your students are able to understand and react to what they are learning in class.
 These seminars rely on the power of inquiry and allow students to take the lead in their learning and discussion.
 The only problem?
 They require a great deal of preparation.
-Fortunately, with this resource, the work has been done for you!
+Fortunately, this student-tested resource includes everything you need to conduct a structured and formal set of Socratic Seminars in your classroom.
+All you need are the 4 or 5 questions to form the basis of these discussions!

 ___________________________________________________________________________